Firoz Shah palace complex: Architecture

 The palace complex consists of a mosque, a Diwan-e-Aam, a palace for the Shah's wife, underground apartments, and a granary.

-The artwork in the fort synthesizes Islamic and Indian architecture, although the mosque is an example of Seljuk architecture.
+The artwork in the fort synthesizes Islamic and Indian architecture.
 The palace is built of red sandstone.

 Gates

 The palace complex within the fort had one royal entrance.
 The protective ramparts around the fort originally had four main gates.